Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Distributed Implementation for Dual ERM

 Note that since

-if each machine maintains the whole vector of $X\AL^t$, entries of \eqref{eq:blockHg} can be decomposed into parts such that each one is constructed using only data points local to one machine.
+if each machine maintains the whole vector of $X\AL^t$, entries of \eqref{eq:blockHg} can be decomposed into parts such that each one is constructed using only data points stored on one machine.
 Thus, the sub-problems can be solved separately on different machines without communication.
 The Hessian matrix may be only positive semi-definite.
-In this case, when $\bxi^*(-\AL)$ is not strongly convex, Eq. \eqref{eq:quadratic} is not as well, violating the requirement discussed in Section \ref{sec:method}.
-To remedy this, we add a damping term to $B_t$ to ensure strong convexity of Eq. \eqref{eq:quadratic}.
+In this case, when $\bxi^*(-\AL)$ is not strongly convex, neither is problem \eqref{eq:quadratic}, and the sub-problem can therefore be ill-conditioned.
+To remedy this issue, we add a damping term to $B_t$ to ensure strong convexity of problem \eqref{eq:quadratic} when needed.

 To summarize, our choice for $B_t$ in distributed environments can be represented by the following formulation.